ASLS-org/studio/docs/manual/introduction/installation.md

 Serve ASLS Studio in the local server.
 ```
-$ npm run serve
+$ npm start
 ```

-ASLS Studio will start a server at <a href="localhost:4515" target="_blank" rel="noreferrer">localhost:4515</a>.
+ASLS Studio will start a server over <a href="localhost:4515" target="_blank" rel="noreferrer">localhost:4515</a>.
 Simply browse to the following URL using your favorite browser to be prompted with ASLS Studio's user interface.

 ## Build For Production